DataScienceKam/Getting-and-Cleaning-Data/README.md

 ### STEP 5:
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 The final aggregate data will contain the average for each activity and subject.
 I have used the 'aggregate' fucntion to achieve this

+## the sample files are too large to be uploaded here